Skype Technologies

-As of 2010, Skype was available in 27 languages and has 660 million worldwide users, an average of over 100 million active each month, and has faced challenges to its intellectual property amid political concerns by governments wishing to control telecommunications systems within their borders.
+As of 2010, Skype was available in 27 languages and had 660 million worldwide users, an average of over 100 million active each month, and had faced challenges to its intellectual property amid political concerns by governments wishing to control telecommunications systems within their borders.

+In February 2025, Microsoft announced the shutdown of Skype on 5 May 2025, with the company being dissolved along with it.